New Hampshire students protest urinal ban in gender debate

 The ban in a town of about 15,000 people roughly 35 miles (56 kilometers) from Concord, New Hampshire’s capital, was the culmination of a long debate about district rules about bathroom use and gender identity.
 District procedures say students can access the bathroom that “corresponds to their gender identity consistently asserted at school.”

 That procedure still applies.
 But a proposal that came before the school board called for no longer allowing students to use school bathrooms and locker rooms based on their gender identity.
-Board member Noah Boudreault said he proposed the restrictions on urinals as a compromise.
+Board member Noah Boudreault said he proposed new restrictions on bathroom use as part of a compromise.

 “I want to be clear, it was a compromise to both sides of this issue,” Boudreault said.
 “It was out into effect last week.”